Article brought to you by Nilead, a website builder platform with fully managed design and build service.

-In this article, we will give you a brief overview of the current stage of Website Design Industry in Vietnam, a few things to note if you want to utilize the services here or need to launch websites that target this market.
-As a Digital Service Provider ourselves, we will try our best to give you un-biased reviews and instructions on how to pick the best solution for your next website project.
+In this article, I will give you a brief overview of the current stage of Website Design Industry in Vietnam, a few things to note if you want to utilize the services here or need to launch websites that target this market.
+As a Digital Service Provider ourselves, I will try my best to give you unbiased reviews and instructions on how to pick the best solution for your next website project.

 For business owners, this means that when it comes to website design services in Vietnam, most of the service providers should be already familiar with Responsive and Adaptive website designs and what it takes to design and develop websites that work on multiple devices.

 “ Website is quickly becoming an essential marketing channel in Vietnam. ”

 Many websites in Vietnam look like they were made 10 years ago with busy, cluttered designs and terrible user experience.
 You may think this is limited to just small companies in Vietnam, and you will find yourself dead wrong.
 Many of the worst websites in Vietnam belong to huge companies in various industries.
 It seems like these businesses never use their own websites and online services just to see how difficult it is to navigate and use their sites.

 The cost of designing a website in Vietnam is quite reasonable compared to the rest of the world; I have an article that covered the website design pricing in Vietnam which may give you a hint.
 When it comes to website design services in Vietnam, there can be a huge difference among the price quotes from different service providers.
 Most businesses would opt for cheaper quotations due to the lack of understanding of how service providers calculate the cost of a website and the differences among the options.
 To respond to this emphasis on price, many digital agencies here resort to 2 options:

 Use pre-designed & pre-developed templates to cut down the time and cost of website projects.

 Invest little or no time in research, design, and development.